-It’s that time of year, the application process for public and concertado schools in Madrid has just opened.
+It’s that time of year, the application process for public and concertado schools in Madrid will open on April 13th – 16th.
 Whilst it is not the most complicated process, I don’t think that any Spanish state website is ever user friendly and Raíces most definitely is not!
 For families who are entering the Spanish education system for the first time system it can be very daunting.
-For that reason we’ve prepared a brief guide outlining how the public and concertado school application process works including key dates and deadlines.
+For that reason I’ve prepared a brief guide outlining how the public and concertado school application process works including key dates and deadlines.

 All public and concertado schools publish the number of available places in each year group.
 This will help to give you an idea of whether or not it is possible for your child to get a place based on the number of points that your family has.

 - School applications are made via secretaría virtual except if a technical difficulty makes it impossible to be able to do so.
 In this case you must print three hard copies and hand it into the educational centre that is your top choice (most schools have not yet opened up fully to parents so it is advisable to contact the school before appearing at school secretary).

 - The admission application form must be signed by both parents, or legal representatives of the student, unless it is proven that it is impossible to do so or one of them does not hold parental authority, in which case they must present a responsible declaration.

 Application is online using one of the following: